-It can be hard to let go of tried and tested enterprise applications.
-In particular, legacy applications are often intrinsically integrated into business processes, making them difficult to replace or upgrade.
+It is often hard to let go of tried and tested enterprise applications: legacy applications are often intrinsically integrated into business processes, making them difficult to replace or upgrade.
 In fact, by 2025, Gartner expects that 90% of current applications will still be in use and have insufficient modernization investment to take them forward.

-At the same time, digital transformation is changing the face of the enterprise as networks expand to encompass remote employees, supply chains, cloud applications, and edge devices.
-Application ecosystems are changing along with the digitally transformed business, but legacy applications cannot always fall into line.
-Security gaps can sneak in when problematic legacy applications lack support for modern security protocols and standards.
+Digital transformation is changing the face of the enterprise as networks expand to encompass remote employees, supply chains, cloud apps, and edge devices.
+Application ecosystems are changing along with the digitally transformed business, but legacy apps cannot always fall into line.
+Security gaps can sneak in when problematic legacy apps lack support for modern security protocols and standards.
 NCCGroup found that 45% of organizations inherited legacy security issues during a transformation project resulting in a downgraded security posture.
 This insidious problem increases cyber risk and results in non-compliance with current regulations.